madnuttah/unbound-docker/README.md

 > [unbound.net](https://unbound.net/)

-## About this image
+## About this Image

 This container image is based on Alpine Linux with focus on security, performance and a small image size.
 The unbound process runs in the context of a non-root user, is sealed with chroot and utilizes unprivileged ports (5335 tcp/udp).

-Unbound is configured as an DNSSEC aware DNS resolver, which directly queries DNS root servers utilizing zone transfers to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.
+Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.
 Even though the image is intended to run a "hyperlocal" setup, it does not neccessarily mean that it has to be used that way.
 You are free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides DoT or DoH features.

 **The image is completely built online via a [Github action](https://github.com/features/actions) and _not_ locally on my systems.
 All downloads are verified with their corresponding PGP keys and signature files if available to guarantee maximum security and trust.**

+**I hope you enjoy the image as much as I do!**

 ## Installation

-Current multiarch-builds of the image are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound) and is the recommended method of installation on any Linux based 386, arm, arm64 or amd64 platform.
+Current multiarch-builds of the image are available on [Docker Hub](https://hub.docker.com/r/madnuttah/unbound) and is the recommended method of installation on any Linux-based 386, arm, arm64 or amd64 platform.

-## How to use this image
+## How to use this Image

 You should adapt the [`/usr/local/unbound/unbound.conf`](https://github.com/madnuttah/unbound-docker/blob/main/root/usr/local/unbound/unbound.conf) file and my example [`docker-compose.yaml`](https://github.com/madnuttah/unbound-docker/blob/main/examples/docker-compose.yaml) file to your needs.
 The compose file also deploys [Pi-hole](https://pi-hole.net/) and [Watchtower](https://containrrr.dev/watchtower/) for keeping your images up to date.